 This latest research echos the findings of previous studies that suggest our modern emphasis on over-cleanliness - or the 'hygiene hypothesis' - is actually detrimental to our immune health.
 Many immunologists, such as Graham Rook from University College London, believe that many allergies are a consequence of our limited exposure to bacteria and the outside world.
 Professor Rook says that having a dog, picking food off of the floor and regularly kissing are some of the best ways to ward off allergies and keep our immune systems healthy.
 He says, "When the immune system is not needed it should get turned off completely.
 What happens these days is that often it is on a constant state of alert and it is not turned off completely.
 It will do something pointless like attacking grass pollen wafting past in the breeze, or attacking the neighbour's cat when it happens to walk passed, then you are going to have allergic problems."

 So there you have it!
 Kissing is very good for you, go get frenching!
 And if you're single just don't wash your hands and practice on that... just kidding that's gross.

-If you want to read more about the hygiene hypothesis check out these other blog posts:
+If you want to read more about the hygiene hypothesis check out: